Coronavirus: China comes to a standstill as it mourns the death of thousands due to pandemic

 In Wuhan, the epicentre of the outbreak, all traffic lights in urban areas turned red at 10 am and all road traffic ceased for three minutes.

 Fourteen frontline workers in Central China’s Hubei Province, including alleged whistleblower doctor Li Wenliang, were identified as martyrs on Thursday for sacrificing their lives in combating the Covid-19 outbreak, according to PTI.
 Li Wenliang was reprimanded by the police in Wuhan for “spreading rumours” when he tried to raise the alarm about the disease.
 He died on February 7 after contracting Covid-19.
+As many as 95 police personnel and 46 medical workers have also died in the country.
+This is the first time China has revealed the casualties of the frontline officials fighting the battle against coronavirus.

 More than 3,300 people in mainland China have died in the epidemic, which first surfaced in the central province of Hubei late last year, according to statistics published by the National Health Commission.
 Some 2,567 people have died in the city of 11 million people, accounting for more than 75% of the country’s coronavirus fatalities.